comp-lin-alg/comp-lin-alg-course/doc/source/exercises.rst

 .. hint::

-   If you get stuck cloning your repository, try reading `this
+   If you get stuck cloning your repository, try reading the `FONS help on git
    <https://imperial-fons-computing.github.io/git.html>`_.

 Setting up your venv